 - You have third-party apps that aren’t compatible with your operating system.

 Whether or not you determine the core problem, below are a few fixes you can try.

 As we mentioned, keyboard shortcuts aren’t the most practical fix, but they are a temporary solution that may come in handy.
 Here are the two primary shortcuts you should know about:

-- the Windows key on your keyboard: this launches the menu and automatically launches the search bar as well.
-Simply browse the program list to the left or type the name of the program you want to launch in the search bar.
+- Windows Key: This launches the menu and search bar.
+Simply browse the program list to the left or type in the name of the intended program in the search bar.

 2. Restart Windows Explorer

 Have you ever been asked, “Have you tried turning it on and off again?”
 If so, a simple restart may be worth a shot.
 Here’s how to restart Windows Explorer:

 - Press Ctrl + Shift + Esc on your keyboard simultaneously to bring up the Task Manager:

 - Click the “Processes” tab, then click “Windows Explorer.”
 Finally, click the “Restart” button in the lower left corner.

 Should the Windows Explorer restart method not do the trick, you can always restart your device instead.
 Just click on the Windows key on your computer or press and hold the power button until your device shuts off.
 Wait 15 seconds and power up your device.